 Mr. Sheykhet has successfully run two candle lighting ceremonies at the Old Jewish cemetery of L’viv.
 These have included participants from the US, Israel and Ukraine, the Secretary of the US Embassy to Ukraine and numerous diplomats.
 He also runs a website for the Jewish Heritage of Ukraine.

-Catherine Anania, Associate Director
+Nathan Fisher, Associate Director

 Mr. Fisher manages UCSJ’s Washington, DC office, website, and social media presence.
 He is currently studying International Affairs in the Elliot School of International Affairs at George Washington University.
 Mr. Fisher regularly attends meetings and briefings at institutions throughout DC on behalf of UCSJ.